 In Canada, with no experience, which masters course is better to opt for?MBA or MIM?

-Asked by saquib suhel 11 months ago
+Asked by saquib suhel over 1 year ago

 Without a doubt MIM is better than MBA given with no experience.
 A Master in Management (MIM) is basically designed for students looking for MBA degrees with no work experience.
 The program is a nice replacement, cheaper options and does not require a lot of credentials.